Virginia-iGEM/2018-wiki/app/content/Overview_Project.md

 # Description Overview

-Our project, Quourus, explores quorum sensing and how it can be applied to various fields such as biomanufacturing.
+Our project, Quorus, explores quorum sensing and how it can be applied to biomanufacturing.
 Learn more about the various aspects of our project by clicking on the links below.

 <div class="row">
 	<div class="grid-selection">